LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 Then run `npm run build '--' --deploy-url /attack-navigator/ --base-href /attack-navigator/ --configuration production --aot=false --build-optimizer=false` to build the navigator

+*Optionally* for a fully offline experience install `pip install -r ./navigator-config/requirements.txt` and in the `navigator-config` run the `python update.py` to download all the files required to run the navigator fully offline.

 ### Client

 In the client directory